 These Library of Parliament publications provide parliamentarians and their staff with essential information on how the Canadian parliamentary system works.
 From reviewing the primary roles of parliamentarians, to providing concise descriptions of the legislative process and the financial cycle and responding to common questions arising from the start of a new Parliament, these publications cover topics and issues immediately relevant to the work of senators and MPs.

 Under Current Publications you will find Background Papers which provide in-depth studies of policy issues, including historical background, current information and references.
 Many of these papers anticipate the emergence of the policy issues.
 You will also find In Briefs which are short briefings on current issues that may refer the reader to more substantive sources published on the same topic.

-Legislative Summaries outline government bills concerning major new initiatives or significant changes to existing legislation.
-They are not prepared for money bills (appropriation bills and borrowing-authority bills, budget implementation bills, or measures relating to ways and means motions as part of the budgetary process) or emergency bills.
+Legislative Summaries outline government bills, and private members’ bills that have been referred to committee for study, concerning major new initiatives or significant changes to existing legislation.
+They are generally not prepared for money bills (appropriation bills and borrowing-authority bills or measures relating to ways and means motions as part of the budgetary process) or emergency bills.
 Legislative Summaries explain the purpose and history of bills, analyze their key clauses, and, where available, include media reaction and comments from interest groups.
 They are updated as needed to reflect amendments made during the legislative process.

 Trade and Investment Series

 The Trade and Investment Activity publication series provides information on Canada’s trade and investment relationship with selected countries.
 Particular attention is paid to bilateral merchandise trade, trade in services and foreign investment.